Pinterest

 YUMMY!
 German potato dumplings aka Kartoffelklöße or KartoffelknödelThere really is NOTHING that compares to having potato dumplings as the side dish to a meal that has gravy.
 It's the PERFECT pairing!
 Mutti really did know best!

-Below, I've served them with some leftover Dicke Bohnen and Speck.
-(That recipe is in my book, German Meals at Oma's.)
+In the photo below, I’ve served the dumplings with some leftover Dicke Bohnen und Speck — a hearty dish of broad beans and bacon.
+(You can find this recipe in my book, German Meals at Oma's.)

 YUMMY!
 Fried leftover German Potato Dumplings, aka Kartoffelklöße or Kartoffelknödel!OH, MY!
 Doesn't this look delish?
 I always set out to make more potato dumplings than needed, just to have leftovers in order to fry them up the next day.

-These dumplings really taste best when they've got the butter-fried bread croutons in the middle, so try not to miss that step, even if you're in a hurry.
+When you look at the photo above, you'll see that dark section in the middle of one of the slices.
+Those are croutons.
+These dumplings taste best with butter-fried bread croutons nestled in the middle, so don’t skip that step, even if you’re in a hurry.

 Grab your copy of My Oma's Dumplings & Noodles e-Cookbook and make those traditional German treats for your family today!